Li Gun: Joining Liangshan

 The three chiefs of Mount Mangdang have been boasting about wiping out the Liangshan stronghold.
-Their brag angers Liangshan, which sends Shi Jin to subdue them.
-But Shi could not hold up against the assault of Xiang Chong and Li Gun, who bear down on his men with speed and ferocity, causing heavy casualties.
-Song Jiang arrives with reinforcement.
+Their bragging angers Liangshan, which sends Shi Jin to subdue them.
+But Shi could not hold up against the assaults of Xiang Chong and Li Gun, who bear down on his men with speed and ferocity, causing heavy casualties.
+Song Jiang arrives with reinforcements.

 The following day, when both sides face off again, Gongsun Sheng arrays the Liangshan troops in the pattern of the Eight Trigrams Formation.
 Fan Rui, who knows sorcery, assists Xiang Chong and Li Gun in their attack by unsettling the other side with blasting winds and flying pebbles.
 But Gongsun engulfs Xiang and Li in darkness, trapping them in the formation and driving them into a pit.
 Meanwhile, Song Jiang's force swarms forward, beating Fan back to his base.

 Song Jiang treats the two captives with respect and convinces them to join Liangshan.
 The two return to Mount Mangdang and successfully help to recruit Fan Rui.

 Campaigns and death

 Li Gun is appointed as one of the leaders of the Liangshan infantry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
 He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.

-In the attack on Muzhou (睦州; in present-day Hangzhou, Zhejiang) in the campaign against Fang La, Xiang Chong and Li Gun encounter the enemy general Zheng Biao.
+In the attack on Muzhou (睦州; in present-day Hangzhou, Zhejiang) in the campaign against Fang La, Xiang Chong and Li Gun encounters the enemy general Zheng Biao.
 After Zheng slayed Xiang, Li Gun pursues him, determined to avenge his comrade.
 However, he accidentally falls into a stream and is fatally shot by Zheng's archers.